 Paine himself was threatened with execution by hanging when he was mistaken for an aristocrat, and he soon ran afoul of the Jacobins, who eventually ruled over France during the Reign of Terror, the bloodiest and most tumultuous years of the French Revolution.

 In 1793 Paine was arrested for treason because of his opposition to the death penalty, most specifically the mass use of the guillotine and the execution of Louis XVI.
 He was detained in Luxembourg, where he began work on his next book, "The Age of Reason."

 Attacking George Washington

-Released in 1794, partly thanks to the efforts of President James Monroe, Paine became convinced that George Washington had conspired with French revolutionary politician Maximilien de Robespierre to have Paine imprisoned.
+Released in 1794, partly thanks to the efforts of the then-new American minister to France, James Monroe, Paine became convinced that George Washington had conspired with French revolutionary politician Maximilien de Robespierre to have Paine imprisoned.

 In retaliation, Paine published his “Letter to George Washington” attacking his former friend, accusing him of fraud and corruption in the military and as president.

 But Washington was still very popular, and the letter diminished Paine’s popularity in America.
 The Federalists used the letter in accusations that Paine was a tool for French revolutionaries who also sought to overthrow the new American government.

 The Age of Reason